CircuitSetup/Flux-Capacitor_backup/README.md

 If you want your Flux Capacitor to connect to another access point, such as your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).

 After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.

-If the device is inaccessible as a result of incorrect static IPs, wait until the Flux Capacitor has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP.
+If the device is inaccessible as a result of incorrect static IPs, wait until the Flux Capacitor has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.

 If you have your FC, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).